Uberi/speech_recognition/README.rst

 .. code:: python

     import speech_recognition as sr
-    with sr.WavFile("test.wav") as source:    # open the WAV file for reading pass                                  # do things here - ``source`` is the WavFile instance created above
+    with sr.WavFile("SOMETHING.wav") as source:    # open the WAV file for reading pass                                       # do things here - ``source`` is the WavFile instance created above

 ``wavfile_instance.DURATION``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~